Austin-Fulbright/embedded-systems-course/docs/Course/C-programming/arrays/arrays.md

 Why is this a problem?

-- **Data Exposure**: The iron block now sticks out of the storage unit, allowing other users (programs) to see or access it.
-If the data you’re storing is sensitive, this could expose it to potential theft or misuse.
+- **Data Exposure**: Lets say that the part of the storage unit that you write the 6th block to now sticks out of the storage unit and is now visible to anyone outside the storage unit.
+Well for one, this is embarrasing, now everyone in the world knows you collect iron blocks in your storage unit. and two, people might steal your iron block and imagine that iron block had senstive information about you inscribed on it.
+This would suck and all because you added more memory than you should have.
 - **Overwriting Memory**: The sixth block could overwrite important information stored elsewhere.
-For example, what if the sixth block crushes a partition meant for your foam blocks?
-You’ll end up with a block of iron where there should have been foam.
+For example, what if the sixth block crushes a partition meant for your precious foam blocks that you have also been collecting?
+When you look at your foam block collection you will see some iron.
+WTF? you wrote iron blocks into your foam and you cant get that foam back.

 ```